yaskovdev/blog/_posts/2018-02-19-i-dont-know.md

 If you are the one who should know the answer (and you don't), use "I'll clarify" or "I'll get back to you", instead of "I don't know", and then clarify indeed.
 Alternatively (if someone asks something stupid) you should say, "That is not important", or even, "Try finding out the answer yourself before asking", but **never say, "I don’t know"**.

 <sup>*</sup> It's not bad to try this and that.
 Actually, this approach works well.
-But you still have _to have at least a little understanding on what are you doing_.
+But you still have to have at least a little understanding on what are you doing.
 Otherwise you will most likely spend a lot of time and money, because there will be damage to the system and you _still_ won't solve the problem.